 Olympian trains with young gymnasts at the Friendship Society!

 A group of young gymnasts were treated to a week-long gymnastics camp over half term to develop their current skills and learn new things along the way.
-The Friendship Society used their Small Grant from the Jack Petchey Foundation to put towards holding the event and to book their extra special guest!
+The Friendship Society used their Leader Award Grant from the Jack Petchey Foundation to put towards holding the event and to book their extra special guest!

 Girls from the Friendship Society and A & V Rhythmic Club all got involved in a week-long rhythmic gymnastics camp over half term.
 Many of the young people involved in these groups are from disadvantaged backgrounds, and they benefit greatly through activities such as these that the groups put on for them, as it gives them the chance to build on their skills and interact with new people.
 The club’s director, Galina Clark, believes that by getting involved in such classes young people can learn how to work as a team.
 They learn the art of self-discipline and generally how important it is to be confident in themselves.